 Simply the best (and easiest) way to preserve your summer bounty!
 Thanks to Lynn for sharing this recipe years ago, and to Joyce for all your canning tips over the years!
-1) Lightly grease a pan with olive oil, or if doing a large batch of tomatoes, grease several pans, as many as will fit
+1) Lightly grease a pan with olive oil, or if doing a large batch of tomatoes, grease several pans,

 These gluten free, vegan peanut butter cookies make a healthy and high-protein treat!
-Be careful though- I promise you won't be able to eat just one! ~Jenn Dry Ingredients: 1/3 cup blanched almond flour 1/3 cup brown rice flour 1/3 cup tapioca flour ¼ tsp sea salt ¼ tsp baking powder Wet Ingredients: ½ cup
+Be careful though- I promise you won't be able to eat just one! ~Jenn Dry Ingredients: 1/3 cup blanched almond flour 1/3 cup brown rice flour 1/3 cup tapioca flour ¼ tsp sea salt ¼ tsp baking

 We featured this delectable little treat at our Holiday Open House!
 If you missed the chance to try it, you can make it at home!
 How often do you get treats that are healthy AND tasty?
-These make a great high protein snack or you can dress them up by dipping them in chocolate for
+These make a great high protein snack or you can dress them up by

 What to do with early season rhubarb?
 Make rhubarb crisp of course!
 Combining rhubarb with local cherries for sweetness allows you to cut back on sugar in this healthy, whole grain dessert.
 Living in Kelowna where cherries are plentiful and inexpensive, I always like to pit and freeze cherries in small freezer bags for jams, porridges, crisps in the winter months and even smoothies in the spring.
 An added bonus, cherries are a great source of healthy antioxidants!
 This recipe is easy enough even for novice bakers, and always impresses the company!
 And yes, you can always use strawberries in place of the cherries.
 Enjoy! ~Jenn